tracking-exposed/tracking.exposed/content/events.md

 {{<resource
   kind="event"
-  authors="Giulia Corona and Claudio Agosti" title="End Summer Camp ESC-21, Venezia. "
+  authors="Giulia Corona and Claudio Agosti" title="End Summer Camp ESC-21, Venice. "
   when="2021 - September"
   href="https://www.endsummercamp.org/index.php/ESC21-Schedule"
   description="Talk about the last research conducted on Youtube and Pornhub.
 This was the occasion to show our last research on Pornhub algorithm and its heteronormativity."